-Data Lifecycle management refers to the best practices management of data in an organization from creation to archiving with the goal of achieving data integrity.
-While the type of data may vary greatly between industries like pharmaceuticals to construction to food production, the central tenets remain.
+Data lifecycle management (DLM) refers to the best practices management of data in an organization from creation to archiving with the goal of achieving data integrity.
+While the type of data may vary greatly between industries like pharmaceuticals to construction to food production, the central tenets of data lifecycle management remain.
 Without the proper policies and data governance controls in place to manage and use data, data integrity can not be guaranteed.

 Construction of an overarching methodology and implementation of data needed, data collection, standards, management, analysis, accessibility, archiving, and destruction.